V0JT48/mppt-3000-pro-esphome/README.md

 This repository contains a component for [ESPHome](https://esphome.io/) to support the AZO Digital ECO Solar Boost MPPT-3000 PRO inverter.

 ESP32 acts as I2C bus sniffer and decodes messages displayed on inverter LCD.
+Tested with inverter version 5.49.

 ## Usage
 Connect ESP32 to LCD module side of the inverter.